windupmerchant/windupmerchant.github.io/_posts/2021-4-23-Reaching-the-Coast.md

 We unscrewed ourselves from the spigot at the side of the barn, unplugged ourselves from their 15 amperes of electrical power.
 For some reason, all the spigots this side of the Mississippi are old well-style, with a great, red lever one must heave up or down to open the spout and not, as I am used to, a little four-armed knob that one can simply twist.

-We had ourselves cold breakfast--mine thoroughly adulterated with nuts, seeds, and berries--said farewell to the myriad chickens clucking around the driveway, and veered Eastward for an hour or two.
+After securing myself a thermos of hot tea, we had ourselves cold breakfast--mine thoroughly adulterated with nuts, seeds, and berries--said farewell to the myriad chickens clucking around the driveway, and veered Eastward for an hour or two.

 As we approached the Roanoke Sound, the land north of us became--according to the satelite pictures--a flat, undeveloped riverland.
 To see it, we pulled into the tiny town of Plymouth, North Carolina.
 There was a promising "Stella's Diner," on the street immediately adjacent to the river, at the end of the road which abuts the state highway, and we went their directly and found, miraculously, all twenty-two feet of parking we'd need.
 Perhaps our Japanese travel charm is resposible.
 Or, perhaps this town has more parking than it needs.

 We came in search of river views, yes, but also in search of Apple Pie, a commodity we'd thought a staple until we started to look for it, and found it nowhere.
 Stella's representative was out of desert.
-And she was too busy to make a cup of coffee.
+And she was too busy to make a cup of coffee (my thermos' tea was still too hot to drink).
 I didn't stare too long at the customers, but they didn't strike me as too vivacious.
 This was an odd town; with many stately houses, an overabundant fleet of shiny police cars, and no active commercial, civil, or social activity to speak of on a Friday afternoon outside of one woman asked to make too many sandwiches.
 No pedestrians, and no vehicle traffic but--unlike Tucumcari, and other too-quiet towns of the West--no rundown buildings, no haunting houses.

 Well, there was one collapsing brick facade beside the historic parklette informing us how Plymouth had been formed by a slaver's carving up of his own plantation into town-shaped lots a hundred years back.